 Procedures for Tattooing Market Hogs

 The United States Department of Agriculture is requiring meat processors to maintain unique identity and the farm of origin for all show pigs purchased for slaughter.
-Hatfield Quality Meats has been a strong supporter of Pennsylvania’s county fairs and the Pennsylvania Farm Show and will continue to support the youth exhibitors at these events.
-In order to comply with the USDA directive, Hatfield now requires that all show hogs be uniquely tattooed before they are transported to the processing plant.
+Many processors have been a strong supporter of Pennsylvania’s county fairs and/or the Pennsylvania Farm Show and will continue to support the youth exhibitors at these events.
+In order to comply with the USDA directive, most processors now requires that all show hogs be uniquely tattooed before they are transported to the processing plant.

 - Slap tattooer.